ljacobson64/MCNP_CMake/README.md

-These files allow for users to build MCNP5, MCNP6, and MCNP611 with CMake.
+These files allow for users to build
+MCNP5, MCNPX, MCNP6, and MCNP611
+with CMake.

 Build example: